- Car Reviews

 What's the verdict?

 Sure it's not cheap, but it’s loaded with kit and the twin motor version has enough pace and balance on a good road to keep much more overtly sporting cars honest.
-The semi-skimmed single motor car is simply a great day to day family car.
+The semi-skimmed single motor car is simply a great day-to-day family car.